William S. Paley: Broadcasting

 During World War II, Paley served as director of radio operations of the Psychological Warfare branch in the Office of War Information at Allied Force Headquarters in London, where he held the rank of colonel.
 While based in England during the war, Paley came to know and befriend Edward R. Murrow, CBS's head of European news who expanded the news division's foreign coverage with a team of war correspondents later known as the Murrow Boys.
 In 1946, Paley promoted Frank Stanton to president of CBS.
-CBS expanded into TV and rode the postwar boom to surpass NBC, which had dominated radio.
+CBS expanded into television and rode the postwar TV boom to surpass NBC, which had dominated radio.

 CBS has owned the Columbia Record Company and its associated CBS Laboratories since 1939.
 In June 1948, Columbia Records introduced the 33-1/3-rpm LP record, which could hold more than 20 minutes' worth of music on each side, and became a standard recording format through the 1970s.
 Also, CBS Laboratories and Peter Goldmark developed a method for color television.
 After lobbying by RCA President David Sarnoff and Paley in Washington, D.C., the Federal Communications Commission (FCC) approved the CBS system, but later reversed the decision based on the CBS system's incompatibility with black and white receivers.
 The new, compatible RCA color system was selected as the standard, and CBS sold the patents to its system to foreign broadcasters as PAL SECAM.
 CBS broadcast few color programs during this period, reluctant to supplement RCA revenue.
 They did, however, buy and license some RCA equipment and technology, taking the RCA markings off of the equipment, and later relying exclusively on Philips-Norelco for color equipment beginning in 1964, when color television sets became widespread.
 PAL or Phase Alternating Line, an analogue TV-encoding system, is today a television-broadcasting standard used in large parts of the world.

 "Bill Paley erected two towers of power: one for entertainment and one for news," 60 Minutes creator Don Hewitt claimed in his autobiography, Tell Me a Story.
 "And he decreed that there would be no bridge between them....
 In short, Paley was the guy who put Frank Sinatra and Edward R. Murrow on the radio and 60 Minutes on television."